HE-Xinyu/fast-EADAM/README.md

 Build performance test module.

-Add appropriate destructors to save memory cost.
+Add copy destructors to avoid memory overflow.

-Add copy destructors to avoid bugs.
+Use operator overloading to make the code clear.

-Use operator overloading to make the code more clear.
+Implement vNM stable set algorithm in O(E).

-## TODO
+Implement some help functions for comparing solution sets.

-Fully test the fast EADAM.
+Provide a script (result_to_xlsx.py) for transforming output into excel file.

 ## Hint
 It is highly likely that the queue can be implemented in arrays to speed up the algorithm even more.